ruthearle/file_gravity/README.md

 ##To Run the App Locally

-You will need to have Ruby installed along with Gem and Bundle (I use Ruby Version Manager and you can get started [here](http://rvm.io/)).
+You will need to have Ruby installed along with Gem and Bundle (I use Ruby Version Manager and you can get started [here](http://rvm.io/)) and you have an account with [Workshare](http://www.workshare.com/) (email and password).

 #####From the commandline: